DeNA/mobilize-base/README.md

-The Jobtracker will automatically enqueue any Requestors that have not been processed in the requestor_refresh period defined in the jobtracker.yml, and create their Jobspecs if they do not exist.
+The Jobtracker will automatically enqueue any Requestors that have not been processed in the requestor_refresh period defined in the jobtracker.yml, and create their Runners if they do not exist.
 You can see this process on your Resque UI and in the log file.

 <a name='section_Start_Create_Job'></a>
 ### Create Job

-Now it's time to go onto the Jobspec and add a Job to be processed.
+Now it's time to go onto the Runner and add a Job to be processed.

-To do this, you should log into your Google Drive with either the owner's account, an admin account, or the Jobspec Requestor's account.
-These will be the accounts with edit permissions to a given Jobspec.
+To do this, you should log into your Google Drive with either the owner's account, an admin account, or the Runner Requestor's account.
+These will be the accounts with edit permissions to a given Runner.

-Navigate to the Jobs tab on the Jobspec `(denoted by Jobspec_<requestor name>)` and enter values under each header:
+Navigate to the Jobs tab on the Runner `(denoted by Runner(<requestor name>))` and enter values under each header:

 * name	This is the name of the job you would like to add.
 Names must be unique across all your jobs, otherwise you will get an error